scottdj92/forms-with-formik/README.md

 # forms-with-formik
-A source repository for a blog post about dynamic forms with Formik: [insert blog post here]
+A source repository for a blog post about dynamic forms with Formik: https://scottdj92.ghost.io/building-dynamic-forms-with-formik-with-react-and-typescript/

 # Table of Contents
 Each branch of this repo will cover a specific use case to prevent the repo from getting cluttered.